The beginner’s guide to Scrumban

 - Most importantly, limit the WIP to allow for realistic deadlines, use of resources, and higher quality deliverables.
 If your team is overloaded, they are unlikely to be able to focus clearly and meet their goals or your deadlines.

 - Identify, document any changes or unplanned tasks in order to address any potential risks to WIP and the timeline.

 Perhaps most importantly, remember that Scrumban’s embedded principles and practices are not unique to the software development process.
 They can be easily applied in many different contexts, providing a common language and shared experience between interrelated business functions.

 Does this mean that Scrumban will work for any project or in any company?

-No, it’s important that you know how it will work for the types of projects your company has.
-You’ll also have to take your project goals, team experience, readiness, timing, and other factors into account.
+Yes and no. A good team leader will assess the types of projects a company has and the unique goals, team experience, readiness, timing, and other factors.
 However, if you decide that Scrumban is the right choice, it can become a valuable tool that combines the best of two already amazing frameworks.